-Once again we were hiking in the smoke from all the fires in the area, but had a great hike anyway.
-My hiking friends on this hike were Lynda Sorrick and her granddaughter Sophia, as well as Deborah Kulisch and Alexa Lay.
+Thunder Mountain is the dominant feature overlooking Silver Lake, with extensions that can be seen as legs, tail, ridged back, head and mouth of a very large dragon.
+Kids always get a kick out of this geology.
+This day, we were once again hiking in the smoke from all the fires in the area but had a great walk anyway.
+My hiking friends for this hike were Lynda Sorrick, her granddaughter Sophia, Deborah Kulisch and Alexa Lay.
 Prior to the hike we shuttled a car to the end of the trail at the north end of Silver Lake, then returned to the Thunder Mountain Trailhead about two miles north of Silver Lake.
-The trail starts uphill immediately and finally eases a bit as the trail breaks out of the trees below (and toward) the crest of Thunder Mountain.
+The trail starts uphill immediately and finally eases a bit as the trail breaks out of the trees (below) and toward the crest of Thunder Mountain.

-The ascent continues and the views just get better and better even with the smoke.
+The ascent continued and the views just got better and better, even with the smoke.

-Near the top of Thunder Mountain is a pretty bowl often filled with high mountain wildflowers.
+Near the top of Thunder Mountain is a striking bowl often filled with high mountain wildflowers.

 Unfortunately, swarming, flying red ants at the mountain’s top forced us to grab a few quick pictures and leave quickly.
-(Our house/cabin guest from Mexico City, Alexa.)
+Yes, that is Silver Lake behind Alexa, our house/cabin guest from Mexico City.